-Mrs. Alice founder & CEO, Alice Naylor-Leyland, on her mission to make the art of Tablescaping accessible worldwide.
+Mrs. Alice founder, Alice Naylor-Leyland, on her mission to make the art of Tablescaping accessible worldwide.

 Here are some of my go to tips for Table laying and entertaining.
 They are by no means gospel.
 Above all, making your guests feel relaxed, welcome and at home is paramount.
 But adding those extra special flourishes to your table, to me, does enrich and delight any dinner.

 It’s fun to think seasonally.
 At Easter I veer towards pastels and ginghams while naturally during Autumn it’s more fawny orange and crisp browns.
 This doesn’t have to be textbook though.
 I often colour match my tables to whatever beauties florists have in stock.
 If I find a lovely pink Ranunculus my table will match that regardless of the season!

 And how to match your table to your floral arrangements?
 It’s as simple as tying a coloured ribbon round a napkin or changing your candlesticks from green to pink.
 It’s all these little things that don’t necessarily cost too much but simply lift the table.